 Lord CANNING receives his farewell dinner from the Directors of the East India Company, and sees occasion to rebuke them, not unjustly we must say, for the fluent facility of their personal compliments to him; as if to hand over the welfare of 150,000,000 to the keeping of a single man were a courtesy that could be completed with a wave of the hand over the wine-glasses.
 Nor is it only their welfare as a fixed and stationary thing which is entrusted to him.
 Perdition and glory are both in the scale confided to his holding.
 Our Government in India, which hangs entirely by the prestige of our management and our arms, and which might be forfeited by the indiscretions of a foolish Governor, is gradually developing itself into a rule which this world has never yet witnessed.
-A government by an alien race, entering more thoroughly into the business, feelings, and local interests of the natives than their own governments-not to be shaken by any native competitors because the natives would not trust any other government so well-introducing among them new arts, new habits, new associations. teaching them how to rule themselves in our own Anglo-Saxon fashion, and finding a certain success in the pupils-laying the foundation of something like a federative constitution-training public servants, admitting Hindoos to an equality of competition with British-in short, planning the expansion of a community far wealthier than fabled India, far happier than many that have lived in this changeful world-that is indeed a miraculous scheme to spring from the halfconscious head of old Routine!
-And it is all placed under the guidance of one hand, hitherto employed in steering our Post-office; one man now has as many millions of Indians under his control as lately he had post-letters annually.
+A government by an alien race, entering more thoroughly into the business, feelings, and local interests of the natives than their own governments-not to be shaken by any native competitors because the natives would not trust any other government so well-introducing among Anglo-Saxon fashion, and finding a certain success in the pupils-laying the foundation of something like a federative constitution .- training public servants, admitting Hindoos to an equality of competition with British-in short, planning the expansion of a community far wealthier than fabled India, far happier than many that have lived in this changeful world-that is indeed a miraculous scheme to spring from the halfconscious head of old Routine!
+And it is all placed under the guidance of one hand, hitherto employed in steering our Post-office, one man now has as many millions of Indians under his control as lately he had post-letters annually.
 But so smoothly do things work now-a-days, that the directors smile the last ceremonies of livery and seisin amid the fruits of the desert.
-Sir GRORGE BROWN, just returned from the Crimea, and welcomed by the grave residents of Leamington, can find nothing to say on returning thanks for the compliment to himself, but to deliver a brief but solemn lecture upon the policy of attempting no reforms in the British army 1 Leave it just as it is, he says; for the men like to be been remade member for Marylebone, not only on to glory in a way equalled by no other army;
+Sir GRORGE BROWN, just returned from the Crimea, and welcomed by the grave residents of Leamington, can find nothing to say on returning thanks for the compliment to himself, but to deliver a brief but solemn lecture upon the policy of attempting no reforms in the British army !
+Leave it just as it is, he says; for the men like to be witness their deaths.
+We know that English officers have the habit of disobeying regulations by advancing too far in front of their men; we believe that any Englishman out of the ranks put in the same position would do the same; but it is not for us to dispute with Sir GEORGE.
+Suffice it to notice the extreme narrowness of that understanding, which could not suffer the idea of abolishing neck stocks in the torrid weather of a Levantine summer, and returns, oppressed with the experience of the Crimea, to preach upon the policy of looking to the escutcheon or private income of our officers, before we intrust them with humbler men.
+Yet Sir GEORGE, let us remember, stood second in succession to Lord RAGLAN-superior to JAMES SIMPSON.